Riley Greene Preview, Player Props: Tigers vs. Yankees

 Riley Greene At The Plate

+- In 72.6% of his 95 games this season, Greene has picked up at least one hit.
+He's also had 27 multi-hit games.

-- He has gone deep in 11.7% of his games this year, and 2.8% of his trips to the plate.
+- In 11.6% of his games this season, he has hit a home run, and 2.8% of his trips to the plate.

-- Greene has had an RBI in 27 games this season (28.7%), including five multi-RBI outings (5.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Greene has had an RBI in 27 games this year (28.4%), including five multi-RBI outings (5.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.